Apply device-independent color space transformation

 A is a real, nonsparse array of class

-double or a string.
+double or a character vector.

-only a string if
+only a character vector if

-C was created with the following
+C was created with the

 C = makecform('named', profile, space)